kimjev-webdev/kimpiffy/README.md

 <h3 id="64">1.
 Copyright Notice</h3>

-© 2025 Kim Jevon.
+© 2025 Kim Piffy.
 All rights reserved.

-The content on this website, including but not limited to text, images, graphics, designs & logos (with the exception of Instagram & LinkedIn Icon's), are the property of Kim Jevon and are protected by copyright law.
+The content on this website, including but not limited to text, images, graphics, designs & logos (with the exception of Instagram & LinkedIn Icon's), are the property of Kim Piffy and are protected by copyright law.
 Unauthorized use, reproduction, distribution, or modification of any materials from this website without the express written permission is prohibited.

 <h3 id="65">2.
 Licence for Use</h3>